Are you looking to reduce average handle time? Find out how to optimise your contact centre knowledge base to help agents find what they need quickly.

 - Ensure consistent navigation across knowledge base articles.

-To optimize your contact center knowledge base, consider the agents’ workflow.
+To optimise your contact centre knowledge base, consider the agents’ workflow.
 Tap data insights around typical call flow and agents’ next steps to understand workflow needs.
 Ensure articles align with workflows, so agents can resolve calls more quickly.

 - Put priority, need-to-know information first.
 For example, ensure that critical policy, cautionary, and other crucial information appear first, with supporting detail after.